 How To Start A Nonprofit In Hawaii

 To start a nonprofit corporation in Hawaii, you must file nonprofit articles of incorporation with the Hawaii Department of Commerce and Consumer Affairs.
-You can submit your nonprofit’s articles of incorporation online or by mail, and it costs $26 to file (plus a $2.50 processing fee if you pay with a credit card).
+You can submit your nonprofit’s articles of incorporation online or by mail, and it costs $26 in combined fees to file (plus a $2.50 processing fee if you pay with a credit card).
 Once filed with the state, your articles of incorporation officially create your Hawaii nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting a Hawaii Nonprofit Guide:

 - File the HI nonprofit articles of incorporation

 - Get a Federal EIN from the IRS

 - Apply for federal and/or state tax exemptions